AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 *   imsToken
 *   apikey

-For more information on these properties, refer to [Asset Selector Properties](#asset-selector-properties).
+For more information on these properties, refer to [Destination Selector Properties](#destination-selector-properties).

 **SUSI flow**